 The internet also helps me in language.
 Besides the usual dictionary and thesaurus, I also research jargon.
 Sometimes it’s not terms but just a certain vocabulary.
 An economist and a religious leader might both speak English, but they would prefer to use different words to express the same thought.
 Sometimes I think that the best way to tackle a certain part of my piece is to mimic the vocabulary of a certain field.
 For example, if I want my writing to mimic a lab report, I will look for maybe articles or even just a list of terms or words used in lab reports.

-Sometimes if I am not sure about my grammar, I put it in google to check.
-For example if I’m not sure if the correct phrase is “On the table” or “In the table,” I would search it in google.
-If the phrase turns up as a title or a part of an article in a credible looking site, like a well-known newspaper or magazine, or if a lot of searches turned up with this phrase then I deduce that it is the right phrase to use.
+Sometimes if I am not sure about my grammar, I search it in Google to check.
+For example if I’m not sure if the correct phrase is “On the table” or “In the table,” I would search it in Google.
+If the phrase turns up as a title or a part of an article in a credible looking site, like a well-known newspaper or magazine, or if a lot of searches turn up with this phrase then I deduce that it is the right phrase to use.

 When I was a kid, what was important to me is to write something with heart.
 I could usually feel it if a piece of writing is dead or if it has heart.
 I want to go back to that passionate writing.

-I also follow Natalie Goldberg’s rule “Keep your hand moving,” which means that even if I can’t write anymore I just write whatever until another idea comes to my mind.
-More often than not, even when I think I can’t think of anything else to say, something comes out.
+I also follow Natalie Goldberg’s rule “Keep your hand moving,” which means that even if I can’t write anymore, I just write random sentences until another idea comes to my mind.
+More often than not, even when I can’t think of anything else to say, something comes out.

 Check out my other blog categories.